lovesegfault/os-vcs/README.md

 # Operating Systems and their VCSs

 ## Linux
-The [Linux kernel][kernel] uses Git for its version control system (VCS), in fact that was one of the main reasons Git was created in the first place.
+The [Linux kernel][kernel] uses Git for its version control system (VCS).
 Currently, the repository is hosted on [kernel.org][kernelgit].
 Now, which VCSs the distributions use is another story.
-This is a list for the 50 most popular ones as listed on [DistroWatch][distrowatch].
+This is a list for the most popular ones as listed on [DistroWatch][distrowatch].

 | Operating System | Version Control System | Hosting Location |
 | ---------------- | ---------------------- | ---------------- |